stevezieglerva/www.nerdthoughts.net/_drafts/devopsdays-rdu-2019.md

 Here's what I liked:

 - Her list of the reasons why companies execute projects
-- "Right people working on the right projects at the right time."
-    - Best people should be working on the most important projects.
+- "Right people working on the right projects at the right time." to make sure your best people are working on the most important projects.
 - Her belief that like the retail apocolypse, there is a digital apoloclypse for companies not ready to move fast with DevOps.

 ## [Expand Your DevOps Practice](https://drive.google.com/open?id=1qkMp7U8IKXWtWSHiwMhVyvY1c_VpBmne) by Marguerite Bryan

 I attended this workshop without really knowing what it was about.
+It turned out to be a nice workshop on value streams and being Lean.

 Here's what I liked:
 - DevOps is about culture and lean processes as much as technology
-- A fast DevOps approach and pipeline will be useless if ideas/projects are approved on an annual budgeting cycle and a Change Control Board meets quartlerly
+- A fast DevOps approach and pipeline will be useless if ideas/projects are approved on an annual budgeting cycle and a Change Control Board only meets quartlerly
 - The We Believe hypothesis template.
 I've seen this before in design thinking workshops and it was nice to see someone else recommend it.
 This is a great simple way to plan a test of a hyptohesis.

 ```